 All daily distances are approximate and this itinerary is subject to change.
 RAW Travel reserves the right to make necessary itinerary changes based on local conditions, group safety, extreme weather or unforeseen difficulties with local suppliers due to the effects of COVID-19.

 - Pre-trip planning, guidance and support from our experienced team

-- 4 nights self-guided walking supported by RAW Travel’s navigation app including route map, emergency contacts, weather and other helpful information
+- RAW Travel’s navigation app including route map, emergency contacts, weather and other helpful information

 - Daily meals as outlined above

-- 5-nights at twin-share superior rooms lodge-style accommodation with private ensuite
+- 4-nights at superior rooms lodge-style accommodation with private ensuite

 - Luggage transfer on all trekking days

 - One walk, One tree: For every walk, we plant an Indigenous tree on your behalf

 - 10% for the planet: we donate 10% of our profits to give back to the planet at no additional cost to you